-Welcome to Costa Rica, a small country in Central America with a population of nearly five million and which takes pride in the fact that it is a rapidly developing nation.
-San Jose is the capital and largest city of this nation with more than a quarter of the population living in it.
+Welcome to Costa Rica.
+A small country in Central America with a population of nearly five million.
+And which takes pride in the fact that it is a rapidly developing nation.
+San Jose is the capital and largest city with more than a quarter of the population living in it.

 What is the History of Costa Rica?